codeanticode/eliza/README.md

   * Give the project the name of your library.
   * Click "Finish".
 1. Import the template source files.
-  * Right-click (ctrl-click) onto the folder icon of your newly created project in the "Package Explorer" and choose "Import" from the menu that pops up.
+  * Right-click (ctrl-click) onto the folder icon of your newly created project in the Package Explorer and select "Import..." from the menu that pops up.
-  * Select General → Archive File, click "Next" and navigate to the ZIP file you downloaded earlier in step 1.
+  * Select General → Archive File, and click "Next >".
+  * Navigate to the ZIP file you downloaded earlier in step 1, and click "Finish".

-  * Confirm the archive with "Finish".
+## Set Up and Compile

 1. Add Processing to the project build path.
   * Open your project's "Properties" window.
   * Under "Java Build Path", select the "Libraries" tab and then "Add External JARs...".